 - They can simplify multi-class problems into a sequence of binary classifications.

-- Text and hypertext categorization, as their application can significantly reduce the need for labeled training instances.
+- Text and hypertext categorization, as they can dramatically reduce the demand for labeled training samples.

 from sklearn import svm